NotACoin/BLE_LED_strip/README.md

 ## The BLE controller
 ![ble](https://github.com/NotACoin/BLE_LED_strip/assets/60425329/f89ab1e7-64a5-41d1-937f-345e4480ba07)

-The datasheet of the XC610 is in the repo.
-It's always nice to have access to it, so thank you dear manufacturer.
+The datasheet of the XC610 chip is in the repo.
 One can notice that there is RX/TX and BOOT pins accessible, and only 3 of the 5(!)
 PWM pins are used.
-This controller is used a lot for this application, a great video show in more details the same circuit, with slightly different design: https://www.youtube.com/watch?v=uWlzulQFb98
+This controller is used a lot for this application, a great video show in more details the same circuit, with slightly different design: https://www.youtube.com/watch?v=uWlzulQFb98 The 3.3V regulator is a HT7133-1 30mA Low Power LDO from Holtek.
 ## The android apps
 - One can just use the happylighting app (https://play.google.com/store/apps/details?id=com.xiaoyu.hlight).
 It work really nice, and you can mix colors, blink, or have smooth gradients and even get it responsive to sound.